transeptorlabs/transeptor-bundler/README.md

 5. Start local eth node `yarn local-eth` - Will also deploy the entrypoint contract please wait for environment vars to be printed in the console and copy it to the nodes `.env` files.
 6. In a new terminal window start the bundler node with live watch for local dev. `yarn dev`

-- The `relayer` node will start on `http://localhost:4337/rpc`.
+- The node will start on `http://localhost:4337/rpc`.
-- The `bundle-builder` node will start on `http://localhost:4338/rpc`.

 You can now make changes to the code and each node will automatically restart.

 #### Local dev e2e scripts

-Make sure both `relayer` and `bundle-builder` nodes are running before running to to send a userOp through the bundler
+Make sure bundler node is running before running to to send a userOp through the bundler

 ```bash
 yarn send-op